The-OpenROAD-Project/OpenLane/docs/source/contributing_to_docs.rst

   :width: 800
   :alt: docs contribution tools installation successful

-After installation, everytime you want to build the documentation proceed to enter the venv and run ``sphinx-build`` following commands:
+After installation, every time you want to build the documentation proceed to enter the venv and run ``sphinx-build`` following commands:

 .. code-block:: console